jenninglim/recursion-schemes-in-DSL/Report/report.md

 Meijer et al introduced the idea of the generalised fold called a catamorphism (from the greek preposition for destruction).
 In Category Theory, it denotes the unique homomorphism from an initial algebra into some other algebra.

-### Anamorphism
-The categoric dual of the catamorphism.
-Generalises unfold.

 ### Paramorphism
-Generalises recursion
+Paramorphims is a generalisation of primitive recursion making it more useful (and common) in comparison with the catamorphism.

-### Apomorphism
+### More Morphisms?
-The categoric dual of the apomorphism.

 \pagebreak